 If you’re really worried about your annuity payments throughout the course of your retirement years, consider a cost of living adjustment (COLA) rider to go along with your SPIA.
 As the name suggests, this rider will increase your annuity payments in tandem with inflation.

 One drawback of this type of annuity is the potential loss of control over your funds.
-If you don’t have a large amount of money saved, it may not be smart to invest in an annuity.
-You might not be able to access that money should you need it either.
+If you don’t have a large amount of money saved, it may not be smart to buy an annuity.
+You might not be able to access that money should you need it, without paying significant fees.
 Remember, annuities as a whole are relatively illiquid.

 If you’re receiving payments for the remainder of your life, the risk is that you could die sooner than expected and wind up receiving less in payments than the initial premium.
 Of course, the converse may also be true – if you significantly outlive the insurer’s life expectancy, you would receive more in payments than you put in.